Mikequez12/Descendant-Atlas/README.md

 ## FAQ

 **Q: Does Atlas cause issues with Descendant+?**
 **A:** No issues caused by Atlas itself are currently known.
 However, third-party mods or newly released versions of Descendant+ may introduce incompatibilities.
-If you find a bug that appears to be caused by Atlas, please report it.
+If you find a bug that appears to be caused by Atlas, please report it by opening an issue on GitHub.

 ---